When Their Truck Was Overloaded, They Owe You

 - Their extra weight damages roads, kicks up more dust and makes driving conditions worse.

-At Morgan, Collins, Yeast & Salyer, you can tell us what happened in your coal truck accident, and we’ll make an assessment of your personal injury case.
+At Morgan, Collins, Yeast & Salyer, you can tell us what happened in your coal mining truck accident, and we’ll make an assessment of your personal injury case.

 Talk to Us About Your Case!